Adapting to a New Culture in 2023: Step by…

 This term is almost untranslatable but fits very well in this description.
 We may define saudade as the presence of absence, the yearning for something or someone that right now is unreachable, and whose absence creates a void in your inner self.
 It is not only “missing” and does not have a completely negative meaning because it brings sadness and joy together.
 It is, as deciphered by older generations, the love that remains.

-We can translate a partial emotional integration as loving your new country and shaping your personality by its influences.
+We can translate partial emotional integration as loving your new country and shaping your personality by its influences.
 The fully integrated, however, will go beyond this and not feel any saudade from his origins.

-Adjusting to a new culture
+Adjusting to a New Culture

-If you are already living abroad for some time, you probably are thinking about how far you are in those four different dimensions.
+If you have already living abroad for some time, you probably are thinking about how far you are in those four different dimensions.
 The good news is that you don’t need to achieve all of them.
 In Chile, I was very well-integrated economically, socially, and culturally.

-I didn’t need to do much effort since they are close to Brazil in all those components.
+I didn’t need to make much effort since they are close to Brazil in all those components.
 This similarity plays a big role.
 That is why in Poland, for me to reach the same level of assimilation from Chile, took much longer.
 In Qatar, I achieved economic integration, but the social and cultural aspects were distant from my daily life.

 What about emotional integration?
 Even though I had part of my personality changed by every country that I lived in, my core is still the same, and it is Brazilian.
 Therefore, differently than the British mentioned in the initial paragraphs of this story, I am still not 100% emotionally integrated, and maybe I will never be.
 Maybe I will always feel saudade of the southeastern plains of Brazil.

-And this is ok.
+And this is OK.

 It is almost the rule when you are a first-generation immigrant.

-In an article of Humanity in Action Denmark, I read two stories that exemplify it.
+In an article on Humanity in Action Denmark, I read two stories that exemplify it.
 One from Savas Coskun and the other from Sabeena Din, who moved, respectively, from Turkey and Pakistan to Denmark.

 It was the experience of travelling back and living one year in Turkey that convinced Coskun that whatever cultural identity meant; he had to have a mixture of both cultures in his identity.
 “Until ten years ago I said I was Turkish only,” he says, “because saying to say I was Danish seemed a little false to me.
 And then I went to Turkey for a year and realized that I cannot be just Turkish.
 I have to be Turkish-Danish.
 I have to be both.
 Like Coskun, Sabeena Din, a 21-year-old born in Denmark, has two identities.
 When she is in Denmark, she feels more Pakistani.
 When she goes to visit Pakistan, she feels more Danish.
 However, Din does not feel that it is a crisis for her.
 “It is not a bad thing”.